Defenders (comics): "Age of Ultron"

-An alternate universe variant of the Defenders from Earth-26111 appears in Age of Ultron, consisting of Doctor Strange, Captain America, Wolverine, Captain Marvel, Thing, Cable, Hulk, and Star-Lord.
+An alternate universe iteration of the Defenders appears in Age of Ultron, consisting of Doctor Strange, Captain America, Wolverine, Captain Marvel, Thing, Cable, Hulk, and Star-Lord.
 This version of the group are Earth's premier superhero team following the disbanding of the Avengers.

 Iron Man: Fatal Frontier

-An alternate universe variant of the Defenders from Earth-10429 appears in the Iron Man: Fatal Frontier storyline, consisting of Captain America, Hulk, Thor, and Rescue.
+An alternate universe iteration of the Defenders appears in the Iron Man: Fatal Frontier storyline, consisting of Captain America, Hulk, Thor, and Rescue.

 Secret Wars (2015)

-Several alternate versions of the Defenders from Battleworld appear in the "Secret Wars" storyline.
+Several alternate iterations of the Defenders appear in the "Secret Wars" storyline.